bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: ' '
       -
         type: text
         text: 'established or potential Aboriginal right and contemplates conduct that might adversely affect that right.
-I maintain that the Crown, in this instance, has subordinated Hupacasath sovereignty, traditional land and their rights under the Canada-China international treaty agreement.'
+As a result of the decision, it suggests that Indigenous rights in Canada hold nothing more than empty promises that are restricted because of the imposition of settler colonial lifeworld over the Indigenous lifeworld.
+Moreover, I maintain that the Crown continues to subordinate Hupacasath sovereignty, traditional land and their rights under the Canada-China international treaty agreement.'
   -
     type: paragraph
     content:
       -
         type: text
+        text: "\_"
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'Moreover, FIPA type agreements create the potential for a conflict of rights (e.g., Pacific Northwest LNG Project) in which non-discrimination and expropriation clauses prioritize investor rights over Indigenous rights to land (Richardson 2017, p.2).
-Arthur Manuel and Nicole Schabus (2005) reinforce this view by stating: “Indigenous peoples in direct competition with multinational corporations for control over their lands” (p.229).
-Prioritization of foreign business interests over Indigenous rights and laws further subjugates Indigenous peoples to not only the Crown’s asserted sovereignty, but also to that of multinational corporation interests.
-In addition, FIPA agreements now require Canada to compensate foreign owned businesses when Indigenous peoples act in ways that impact on a company’s future profit-making.'
+        text: 'It appears on the surface that FIPA type agreements create the potential for a conflict of rights (e.g., Pacific Northwest LNG Project) in which non-discrimination and expropriation clauses prioritize investor rights over Indigenous rights to land (Richardson 2017, p.2).
+Arthur Manuel and Nicole Schabus (2005) confirm that “Indigenous peoples are in direct competition with multinational corporations for control over their lands” (p.229).
+Prioritization of foreign business interests over Indigenous rights and laws is a further subjugation of Indigenous peoples to not only the Crown’s asserted sovereignty, but also the interests of multinational corporations.
+Additionally, FIPA agreements now require the Government of Canada to compensate foreign owned businesses when Indigenous peoples act in ways that impact negatively on a company’s future profit-making.'
       -
         type: text
         marks: